 Option 1.
-To proceed with the Resilient Coasts Project
+To proceed with the approval of the formation of a project board.

 Option 2.
-To proceed with the Resilient Coasts Project with Great Yarmouth BC as the Lead authority
+To proceed with the Resilient Coasts Project board but in an alternative format.

 Option 3.
-To not proceed with the Resilient Coasts Project
+To not proceed with the formation of a board.